zengjixiang/jina/docs/cloud-nativeness/kubernetes.md

 This how-to will go through deploying a Deployment and a simple Flow using Kubernetes, customizing the Kubernetes configuration to your needs, and scaling Executors using replicas and shards.

-Deploying Jina services in Kubernetes is the recommended way to use Jina in production because Kubernetes can easily take over the lifetime management of Executors and Gateways.
+Deploying Jina-serve services in Kubernetes is the recommended way to use Jina-serve in production because Kubernetes can easily take over the lifetime management of Executors and Gateways.

 ```{seelaso}
 This page is a step by step guide, refer to the {ref}`Kubernetes support documentation <kubernetes-docs>` for more details